wilsacker/Inkstone/README.md

 # Inkstone

 Text Editor - PWA (Progressive Web Application)

-# Employee Tracker

 ![License](https://img.shields.io/badge/License-MIT-blue.svg)

 ## Description

-Employee Tracker is a command-line application for managing a company’s employee database using Node.js, Inquirer, and PostgreSQL.
-It allows users to view, add, and update employees, roles, and departments, and track the relationships between them, including managers.
+A Progressive Web Application (PWA) that serves as a simple text editor.
+This application allows users to create, edit, and save text files with offline capabilities.
+It also supports installation on your device for a native-like experience.

 ## Table of Contents
 - [Installation](#installation)